aenoncunanan/ObjectPortfoilo/README.md

 #SESSION 1 (Wednesday, February 3, 2016):
 ###Introduction

+- Having the basic knowledge in Java, I was able to create a [TruthTable](https://github.com/aenoncunanan/BooleanTable).

+#SESSION 2 (Wednesday, February 10, 2016):
+###Primitives

 - In this session, primitives were discussed.
 - Primitive data types are byte, short, int, long, float, double, boolean, and char.
 - You can modify the user's input like making the characters in an upper case or a lower case.